Probing the polarized photon content of the proton in $ep$ collisions at the EIC: The unpolarized cross section

+NLO contributions arise at order $\alpha_s\times \alpha^3_{\mathrm{em}}/\alpha_s=\alpha^3_{\mathrm{em}}$.
+They again come in two classes.
+The first class consists of all $2\to 3$ diagrams for $e q\to \gamma e q$, as shown in Fig.~\ref{fig:PM}.
 In the context of semi-inclusive photon production, $ep\to e\gamma X$, contributions associated with these diagrams are often referred to as ``virtual Compton scattering'' contributions in the literature~\cite{Mukherjee:2003yh,Mukherjee:2004dw,Mukherjee:2004hs}.
 For the single-inclusive process we consider, the outgoing electron and quark are not observed, so that their momenta need to be integrated over their full phase space.
 The corresponding calculations will be presented below.
 Treating quarks as massless, the diagrams will exhibit collinear singularities when the incoming quark splits into a quark+photon pair, or when the outgoing quark radiates the observed photon collinearly.
 These singularities are absorbed into the photon PDF of the proton and the quark-to-photon fragmentation function, respectively, giving rise to the ``inhomogeneous'' part of the evolution equations for these functions in the LO contribution.